manzinello/mailgo/README.md

 - `data-body` for the body of the email

 for the default installation you can use the classic mailto parameters and they will appear in the modal

+mailgo doesn't support multiple email addresses in to, cc and bcc at the moment, but there is an <a href="https://github.com/manzinello/mailgo/issues/19">issue</a> for this!

 ---